fetch4/GISS-GC/README.md

 Open tickets can be viewed under the [Issues](https://github.com/fetch4/GISS-GC/issues) tab.

 To contribute, find a relevant issue or open a new one and assign yourself to work on it.
 Then create a branch in which to add your contribution and open a pull request.
-Once ready assign a reviewer and request a code review.
+Once ready, assign a reviewer and request a code review.
 Merging should only be performed once a reviewer has approved the changes.